 Add Sand

-Incorporating sand can make clay soil more porous and improve its drainage.
+Incorporating sand can make clay soil more porous and improve drainage.

 Common Problems and Solutions